yinyangrunner/-sql-khan-academy-challenges/README.md

 # -sql-khan-academy-challenges

+This GitHub repository contains the schemas, questions and solutions to [Intro To SQL: Querying and managing data](https://www.khanacademy.org/computing/computer-programming/sql).
+The coursework included:

+* SQL Basics

+* More Advanced SQL Queries

+* Relational Queries in SQL

+* Modifying Databases with SQL

-Coursework includes: SQL Basic, More Advanced SQL Queries, Relational Queries in SQL, Modifying Databases, Further Learning in SQL with SQL
+* Further Learning in SQL